-The pump main function is to transfer oil from the tank to the nozzle in the desired quantity and pressure.
+The pump (8) main function is to transfer oil from the tank to the nozzle in the desired quantity and pressure.
 To adjust this pressure, pumps are provided with a pressure regulator (except for some models for which a separate regulating valve is provided).
 Other pumps are provided with two pressure regulators: one for the high and one for low pressure (in double-stage systems with one nozzle).

 The adjustable combustion head can improve the burner performance.
-The combustion head determines the energetic quality and the geometry of the flame.
+The combustion head (11) determines the energetic quality and the geometry of the flame.
 Fuel and comburent are routed into separated ways as far as the zone of flame generation (combustion chamber).
-The control panel, placed on the burner front side, shows each operating stage.